ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-sddc-infra.md

 The first component that is configured within the vCenter Server with OpenShift is a pair of NSX Edge virtual machines.
 The NSX Edge virtual machines are configured as an active-passive pair of X-Large NSX Edge devices.

-The Quad-Large NSX Edge was chosen and as part of the configuration process, the NSX Edge is connected to the IBM Cloud public and private VLAN.
+The Quad-Large NSX Edge was chosen and as part of the configuration process, the NSX Edge is connected to the {{site.data.keyword.cloud_notm}} public and private VLAN.

 | Component | Configuration |
 |:--------- |:------------- |